sathariels/sathariels.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    This image showcases how i have orginized the articles using HTML in a grid format allowing viewers to browse multiple articles at the same time.
+    This image showcases how i have organized the articles using HTML in a grid format allowing viewers to browse multiple articles at the same time.
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">